yinyangsammy/snapshot-location-assessment/README.md

         GET https://gtm.wise.com/anon-get?eventName=fx-embed-load&origin=https://snapshot-location.pages.dev/ NS_BINDING_ABORTED

-        which is an analytics call trying to send data back to Wise’s servers, informing which site is using their widget.
+        which is an analytics call trying to send data back to Wise’s servers, informing them which site is using their widget.

         ### Embedded CSS